rbenapfl/Dessert-Randomizer/README.md

 ![controllerfunction](http://i.imgur.com/J0AM8aU.jpg)
 ######I think assigning listeners in the most straightforward way possible in the controller is the way to go!
 ![controllertop](http://i.imgur.com/VPib8bc.jpg)
 ######I decided to use self to reference my controller because that 2nd listener is on a class of DOM elements and I need to pass the specific one clicked on to a function call in my controller.
-The specific DOM element would have to be referecened by "this" so my controller could still be called on the callback for this listener.
+The specific DOM element would have to be referecened by "this" so my controller could still be called on the callback for this listener by doing this.
 #####My controller passes itself to allow for asychronous callbacks in the route and API requests.
 It is really organized to put those in their own modules too!
 ![ajaxexample](http://i.imgur.com/DFTUkZM.jpg)
 ######Thoughts on using Yummily API: at first I thought doing a dessert search the first call would give me recipe directions and some nice photos.
 It turned out that they never return recipe directions, the photos are smaller overall than I would like, and I needed to do a secondary API call just to get the larger photo and the source URL for the recipe in order to give the users a link for how to make it.
 I wouldn't use Yumily API again if I was dealing with Food and/or recipes because of this.
 However, the documentation is pretty easy to follow and they provide a lot of nutrition data if you are looking for that.